Chris2Schill/vim-enum-to-string/README.md

-This plugin defines a new command which, when executed on the beginning of a c++ enum declaration, will generate a function body that will receive the enum as an input parameter and return a stingified version of that enum.
+This plugin defines a new command which, when executed on the beginning of a c++ enum declaration, will generate a function body that will receive the enum as an input parameter and return a stringified version of that enum.

 ### Install